carbon-language/carbon-lang/docs/design/generics/details.md

 Since interfaces may only be implemented for a type once, and we limit where implementations may be added to a type, there is a need to allow the user to switch the type of a value to access different interface implementations.
-Carbon therefore provides a way to create new types [compatible with](terminology.md#compatible-types) existing types with different APIs, in particular with different interface implementations, by [adapting](terminology.md#adapting-a-type) them:
+We therefore provide a way to create new types [compatible with](terminology.md#compatible-types) existing types with different APIs, in particular with different interface implementations, by [adapting](terminology.md#adapting-a-type) them: